Weigelia: planting, growing, pruning

 - When new leaves appear, repot your cutting and place in light shade.

-It is from the end of November that one takes cuttings with wood in dormancy (from the famous 25 November!).
-Choose a position against a north‑facing wall.
-Cuttings should be sheltered from direct sun and winds.
+From the end of November, cuttings are taken from wood in dormancy (from the famous 25 November!).
+Choose a spot against a north-facing wall.
+Cuttings should be sheltered from direct sun and wind.

-- Prepare a large pot or dig a small trench (heel‑in) which you will fill with an equal‑parts mix of soil, compost and sand (or seed and cutting compost),
+- Prepare a large pot or dig a small trench (jauge) and fill it with an equal-parts mix of soil, compost and sand (or seed and cutting compost),

 - Take a section of current-year shoot about 30 cm long,

-- Make a slanted cut at the top above an eye, and at the base below a node, so as to have a cutting about 20 cm long,
+- Cut the top on a slant above an eye and at the base below a node, so the cutting is about twenty centimetres long,

-- Pot on in February–March into pots filled with potting compost, or into an equal‑parts mix of soil and compost (1/1),
+- Pot on in February–March into pots filled with compost, or an equal-parts mix of soil and compost (1/1),

 - Place in light shade and water regularly,